fxamacker/cbor/README.md

 - `omitzero`: omit zero-value field when encoding

 As a special case, struct field tag "-" omits the field.

+NOTE: When a struct uses `toarray`, the encoder will ignore `omitempty` and `omitzero` to prevent position of encoded array elements from changing.
+This allows decoder to match encoded elements to their Go struct field.

 ![alt text](https://github.com/fxamacker/images/raw/master/cbor/v2.3.0/cbor_struct_tags_api.svg?sanitize=1 "CBOR API and Go Struct Tags")